3300m upstream in four Divisions at 10:00, 12:00, 14:00 & 15:30

 Safety launches will be on station 30mins before each division is due to start and the launch in the Start area will follow the last boat of each division.

-A St John Ambulance will be in attendance at Cowey Sale.
+An Ambulance will be in attendance at Cowey Sale.

 All Marshalls, Race Monitors and Safety crews will use CHANNEL 16.